Skip to content

 ## Introduction

-A simple plan to test Maggus.
+A simple plan to verify Maggus works.

 ## Goals